qawolf/qawolf/docs/docs/run_tests_locally.md

 npx qawolf test --webkit
 ```

 You can also run your tests on all browsers with the `--all-browsers` [flag](TODOFIXLINK).
-This will run each test three times - once on Chromium, once on Firefox, and once on WebKit.
+This will run each test three times: once on Chromium, once on Firefox, and once on WebKit.

 ```bash
 npx qawolf test --all-browsers